petramello/petramello/README.md

 </br>

-💻   I like to collaborate and join each oyher to do some projects, for sure, when I improve my skills I will do it more times
+:heart:  I like to collaborate and join each other to do some projects

-📫   Reach me on petramello@gmail.com
+:email: Reach me on petramello@gmail.com

+:busts_in_silhouette: Connect with me by my https://www.linkedin.com/in/petramello/

-👩‍  I'm studing to improve always
+💻  I'm studing to improve always

 🔭   I’m currently looking for a job